lukateg/strength-age/README.md

 -- if test is deleted retry button on testReview page should be disabled

 FUTURE FEATURES AND ENHANCMENTS:
+-- write a bit better confirm test modal text
+-- modify upload files to not have list below it and instead display files to upload in the dropbox itself.
 - export test to json and print it
 - 20 days streak gets discount
 -- add test sharing